-February 1st or 2nd is a day claimed by Celtic seasonal thinkers, who called the holiday Imbolc to celebrate Bríd in the form of cailleach-becoming-maiden who collects kindling to make fire in the winter that will warm the Spring and make her young again.
+February 1 or 2 is a day claimed by Celtic seasonal thinkers, who called the holiday Imbolc to celebrate Bríd in the form of a cailleach (witch) becoming a maiden, who collects kindling to make fire in the winter that will warm the spring and make her young again.

-Christian interpretation in Ireland makes Brighid into a nun, and children occupy themselves by taking bits of straw and weaving this potential-kindling into the shape of spiraling Brigid's crosses as can be seen in the video above.
+Christian interpretation in Ireland makes Brigid into a nun, and children occupy themselves by taking bits of straw and weaving this potential-kindling into the shape of spiraling Brigid's crosses.